downlevel/keystorebot/README.md

 # KeyStoreBot 🤖

 A simple yet powerful Telegram bot that allows users to securely store, edit, list, and retrieve key-value pairs associated with their Telegram chat ID.
-The bot uses a queue system (via `pynotiq_client`) to persist user data in a JSON file, making it easy for other applications to process or consume the stored information.
+The bot uses a queue system (via `pyqueue_client`) to persist user data in a JSON file, making it easy for other applications to process or consume the stored information.

 ## Features ✨